AutoML: A Survey of the State-of-the-Art: Model Generation

-For both HierNAS and PNAS, once a cell structure is searched, it is used in all layers of the network, which limits the layer diversity.
-Besides, many searched cell structures are complex and fragmented, which is critical for achieving both high accuracy and lower latency \cite{mnasnet,fbnet}.
-To ease both problems, Tan et al. \cite{mnasnet} propose MnasNet, which uses novel factorized hierarchical search space to generate different cell structures, namely MBConv, for different layers of the final network.
-Figure \ref{fig:mnasnet} presents the factorized hierarchical search space of MnasNet.
-The network consists of a predefined number of cell structures.
-Each cell has a different structure and contains a variable number of blocks, where each block has the same structure in the same cell but differs from the blocks in other cells.
-Since a good balance can be achieved between model performance and latency, many subsequent works \cite{fbnet,proxylessnas} also refer to this design method.
-Notably, due to the large computational consumption, most of the differentiable NAS (DNAS) works (e.g., DARTS) firstly search for a good cell structure on a proxy dataset (e.g., CIFAR10), then transfer it to the larger target dataset (e.g., ImageNet).
-Han et al. \cite{proxylessnas} propose ProxylessNAS that can directly search for neural networks on the targeted dataset and hardware platforms by using BinaryConnect \cite{binaryconnect}, which addresses the high memory consumption issue.
+For both HierNAS and PNAS, once a cell structure is searched, it is used in all network layers, which limits the layer diversity.
+Besides, for achieving both high accuracy and low latency, some studies \cite{mnasnet,fbnet} proposed to search for complex and fragmented cell structures.
+For example, Tan et al. \cite{mnasnet} proposed MnasNet, which uses a novel factorized hierarchical search space to generate different cell structures, namely MBConv, for different layers of the final network.
+Figure \ref{fig:mnasnet} presents the factorized hierarchical search space of MnasNet, which comprises a predefined number of cell structures.
+Each cell has a different structure and contains a variable number of blocks––whereas all blocks in the same cell exhibit the same structure, those in other cells exhibit different structures.
+As this design method can achieve a suitable balance between model performance and latency, many subsequent studies \cite{fbnet,proxylessnas} have referred to it.
+Owing to the large computational consumption, most of the differentiable NAS (DNAS) techniques (e.g., DARTS) first search for a suitable cell structure on a proxy dataset (e.g., CIFAR10), and then transfer it to a larger target dataset (e.g., ImageNet).
+Han et al. \cite{proxylessnas} proposed ProxylessNAS, which can directly search for neural networks on the targeted dataset and hardware platforms by using BinaryConnect \cite{binaryconnect}, which addresses the high memory consumption issue.

-\subsubsection{Morphism-Based Search Space}
+\subsubsection{Morphism-based Search Space}